-The dealer distributes 13 cards to each player, one card at a time, face down, beginning with the player on his left.
+The dealer distributes 13 cards to each player, one card at a time, face down, beginning with the player on their left.

 Each partnership attempts to score points by making its bid, or by defeating the opposing partnership's bid.
 At the end of play, the side with the most points wins.

-Calls - Once the cards are dealt, each player picks up his hand and, beginning with the dealer, makes a call (pass, bid, double or redouble).
+Calls - Once the cards are dealt, each player picks up their hand and, beginning with the dealer, makes a call (pass, bid, double or redouble).

-When a player does not wish to bid, double, or redouble, he says, "Pass."
+When a player does not wish to bid, double, or redouble, they say, "Pass."
 If all four players pass in the first round, the deal is "passed out," and the next dealer in turn deals a new hand.

 A trick containing a trump is won by the hand playing the highest trump.
 A trick not containing a trump is won by the hand playing the highest card of the suit led.
 The winner of each trick leads next.

-The declarer plays his own cards and the dummy's cards, but each in proper turn, since the dummy does not take an active part in the play.
+The declarer plays their own cards and the dummy's cards, but each in proper turn, since the dummy does not take an active part in the play.

-The declarer plays a card from his own hand when he places it on the table or when it is named as an intended play.
+The declarer plays a card from their own hand when they places it on the table or when it is named as an intended play.
 When the declarer touches a card in the dummy hand, it is considered played (except when he is merely arranging the dummies cards).
 Alternatively, the declarer may name a card in the dummy and such a card must be played.
-A defender plays a card when he exposes it so that the other defender can see its face.
+A defender plays a card when they expose it so that the other defender can see its face.
 A card once played may not be withdrawn, except to correct a revoke or other irregularity.